brennannguyen/brennannguyen/README.md

 Hi, I'm Brennan Nguyen! 👋

-I'm an experienced data analyst with a background in software services, technology, and manufcutring industries.
+I'm an experienced data analyst with a background in software services, technology, and manufacturing industries.
 I specialize in data visualization and analysis, transforming complex data into actionable insights using tools like Power BI, SQL, and Excel.
 I graduated from the University of Oklahoma in 2020 with a Bachelor's of Business Administration in Management Information Systems and Marketing.
-I also earned Lean Six Sigma Green Belt certification from the IASSC in 2020.
-In my free time, I enjoy cooking, yoga, reading, and pickleball. 🧘‍♀️
+I also earned a Lean Six Sigma Green Belt certification from the IASSC in 2020.
+In my free time, I enjoy cooking, reading, pickleball, and yoga. 🧘‍♀️

 **Skills**
 - **Data Analysis:** SQL, Python, R, Excel